Product Design BS

 Jemma Frost, BSID (Drexel University).
 Adjunct Faculty.
 Product Design

 Ann Gerondelis, AIA, IDSA (Georgia Institute of Technology) Design Department Head.
 Teaching Professor.
-Embodied perception and its relationship to the design of human experiences, from the scale of the built environment to objects that surround us.
+Product Design

 Michael Glaser, MFA (The Ohio State University).
 Associate Professor.
 Product Design